steatgolf/Kubernetes-GitOps/README.md

     --name dev-cluster
     ```

-5.  **Create EKS namespace, deployment, service, nginx ingress and ArgoCD with bash script:**
+5.  **Create EKS infrastructure and ArgoCD with bash script:**
     Navigate to the `kubernetes/script` directory and execute bash script.
     ```bash
     cd ../kubernetes/script
     ./script.sh
     ```

-6.  **Verify kubernetes object in webapp namespace after create with script:**
+6.  **Verify kubernetes infrastructure in webapp namespace after create with bash script:**
     Navigate to the `helm/` directory and install the Helm chart for your application.
     ```bash
     kubectl get all -n webapp